-\paragraph{Out of distribution generalization} \citet{lastlayerretraining} demonstrates that retraining only the last layer with a specific reweighting helps to "forget" the spurious correlations that were learned during the training.
-Such work emphasize that most of the spurious correlation due to the training objective is contained in the last layers of the network.
-Thus, retraining them is essential to remove such bias and generalize better on downstream tasks.
+\paragraph{Out of distribution (OOD) generalization} \citet{lastlayerretraining} demonstrates that retraining only the last layer with a specific reweighting helps to "forget" the spurious correlations that were learned during the training.
+Such work emphasizes that most of the spurious correlation due to the training objective is contained in the last layers of the network.
+Thus, retraining them is essential to remove such spurious correlation and generalize better on downstream tasks.
 Similarly \citet{domain_adjusted_ERM} show that retraining only the last layers is most of the time as good as retraining the entire network over a subset of downstream tasks.
-Our study also confirms that \name show important properties with respect to Out Of Distribution generalization.
+Lastly, \citet{head_toe} demonstrates the usefulness of using intermediate layers for OOD.
+Our study also confirms that \gr show important properties with respect to OOD generalization.